PixelManiacs/DonUniverso/README.md

 Feel free to publish your own fork.
 However, if you do so, we'd love to see you dontate the revenue aswell :)
 We still of course would tweet about the project or contribute some free ads in our mobile apps.

-# Ideas for contributions

-DonUniverso has been built on a weekend.
-The code is probably a mess, except it works :)
-Some initial ideas:

-- coding style and linting: brace style, method/property accessibility etc.
-- typos
-- replace GameObject.Find() calls
-- spawn enemies closer to planet